El-Mehdi-Dridi/Mobile-CTF-Tasks/Ktty Bang Bang/Kitty Bang Bang.md

 The flag was stored in logs .

-So , we should used “ adb logcat “ to raed logs
+So , we should used “ adb logcat “ to read logs

 ```bash
 PS C:\Users\cat> adb logcat